-Serial Output Format Options: See following section "Serial Output Format Options" on page 25 for details.
+Serial Output Format Options: (see "Serial Output Format Options" on page 23)

 - Standard

 - Standard with PSet

 - UEC Serial Modified

 - Profibus

 - UEC Serial

-- CVS String

 Output Followed by Null Control Character: Adds a one-byte NULL character to the end of the serial string.
 Needed by systems that use the NULL character to signify the end of the string.
-See following section.
+See following section for more information.